-Corporate and Eligible Bonds that are Bank-Eligible Investments
+Corporate and Eligible Bonds that are Mutual Association-Eligible Investments

-Residual Maturity Haircut without currency mismatch 1
+Residual Maturity Haircut without Currency Mismatch

 All ≤ 1 year 0.02

-All > 1 year, ≤ 5 years 0.06
+All 1 year, ≤ 5 years 0.06

-All > 5 years 0.12
+All 5 years 0.12

-1 In cases where the currency denomination of the collateral differs from the currency denomination of the credit transaction, an additional 8 percent haircut will apply.
+In cases where the currency denomination of the collateral differs from the currency denomination of the credit transaction, an additional 8 percent haircut will apply.

-2 Organization for Economic Co-operation and Development (OECD) Country Risk Classification means the country risk classification as defined in Article 25 of the OECD's July 2014 Arrangement on Officially Supported Export Credits.
+Organization for Economic Co-operation and Development (OECD) Country Risk Classification means the country risk classification as defined in Article 25 of the OECD's July 2021 Arrangement on Officially Supported Export Credits.